 George C. James, Jr. (Buck) is a Resident Judge of the Third Judicial Circuit, comprising Sumter, Lee, Clarendon, and Williamsburg Counties.
 His chambers are located in Sumter.
-He was born on June 2, 1960 in Savannah, Georgia.
+He was born in 1960 in Savannah, Georgia.
 He is the son of the late George C. James and of Ren F. James.

 He grew up in Sumter and completed Wilson Hall School in 1978 and graduated cum laude from The Citadel in 1982, earning a Bachelor of Science degree in Business Administration.
 He earned his JD degree from the USC School of Law in 1985.